sourcegraph/handbook/content/company/customer-first.md

 	* Help troubleshooting something not working correctly

 Currently, CEs are responsible for answering all how-to questions and handling all feature requests (whether these come up pre- or post-sales).
-Similarly, CS is responsible for troubleshooting something not working correctly (whether these come up pre- or post-sales), taking into account the prioritization considerations as provided by CEs, and (effective 2021-08-08) adhering to our contractual [SLAs](https://about.sourcegraph.com/handbook/support#slas) post-sales and 1 hour internal SLA response time pre-sales between 2am-5pm PT Monday-Friday (this will expand to 24/5 support as the team grows over the course of FY22) -- between now and 2021-08-08, as the CS team hires and onboards additional folks, they will adhere to a 24 hour SLA for all pre-sales issues between 9am-5pm PT Monday-Friday.
-As CS continues to hire during FYQ2 and new folks are onboarded, CS will also take on responsibility for how-to questions and feature requests for non-strategic customers.
+Similarly, CS is responsible for troubleshooting something not working correctly (whether these come up pre- or post-sales), taking into account the prioritization considerations as provided by CEs, and adhering to our contractual [SLAs](https://about.sourcegraph.com/handbook/support#slas) post-sales and 1 hour internal SLA response time pre-sales between 9:00-0:00 UTC (2am-5pm PT) Monday-Friday (this will expand to 24/5 support as the team grows over the course of FY22).
+CS will also take on responsibility for how-to questions and feature requests for non-strategic customers in the future.

 A few notes for CE: